withered-magic/starpls/README.md

 - Loading external dependencies when `bzlmod` is enabled does not yet work correctly (coming soon, tracking in https://github.com/withered-magic/starpls/issues/168).
 - Type guards are not supported.
 - Type checker shows some false positives, especially when the definitions from the builtins proto are incorrect.
+- When `--enable-bzlmod` is set, type checking/goto definition may be slow for a given file the first time it is loaded.
+This is because resolution of repo mappings, done with `bazel mod dump_repo_mappings`, is done lazily.
+    - Additionally, when new dependencies are added, the language server needs to be restarted to refresh the mappings.
+This is due to the fact that repo mappings are cached, which is necessary to avoid slow type checking.

 ## Acknowledgements